jentery/506v3/index.md

 We'll revisit the [related resources](#related-resources) in this outline (10 minutes), and I'll also circulate the prompt for your player story that's due by December 15th.

 *Prompt 4*: It's time to pick a game or fiction for your player story!
 Use 300-500 words (excluding references) to identify and describe that game or fiction and then briefly explain why you selected it.
 Why is the game interesting or relevant today, and why might it warrant a player story?
 You are welcome to co-author your response, especially if you decide to produce a player story with someone else in the seminar (no more than two people per story, please).
 Bring the name of the game (or even the game itself) to today's meeting, where you'll have an opportunity to produce draft material for this prompt.
 Please include your primary and secondary sources in a references section.
-I advise spending two hours or less writing your response, which you might want to polish *after* today's workshop.
-Your audience is other people in this seminar, including me, but you may want to write a bit more academically for this one.
+I advise spending three hours or less writing your response, which you might want to polish *after* today's workshop.
+Your audience is other people in this seminar, including me, but you may want to write a bit more academically for this one, as you may want to use some of the material for your player story.
 (You'll submit the response on November 3rd.)

 Further reading (not required or expected; just more context if you'd like it):
 * Andrea Braithwaite's "It's about Ethics in Journalism?
 Gamergaters and Geek Masculinity" (10 pages; in *Social Media + Society* October-December 2016),